 Mam na Gualainn

-A great option for Kinlochleven walks is the Mam na Gualainn trail.
+A great option for walks in Glen Coe and Kinlochleven walks is the Mam na Gualainn trail.
 Begin by following the West Highland Way, this Glencoe hike of Mam na Gualainn heads out of Kinlochleven and climbs up before taking you along the picturesque trail to Beinn na Caillich.
 The views are never short of breathtaking, especially on a clear day!
 Turn this hike into a loop by leaving and returning from Kinlochleven.

 The lower slopes of Fraochaidh above Duror and Glen Creran are forested but by taking the route from Ballachulish you can avoid walking through the forest and get views for the whole trail as you approach the mountain.
 Make sure you take an OS map with you for wayfinding and enjoy the incredible views of Glencoe!

 The cone-shaped mountain (one of the easiest mountains in Glencoe to spot) is known as the Pap of Glencoe towers above Glencoe Village and is hard to miss.
 Wayfinding is easy but the trail itself gets steep and there’s a small scramble to reach the true summit at the end.

 The Buachaille Etive Mor circular walk make a great strenuous hike at the entrance of Glencoe Valley.
 This hill is one of Scotland’s most photographed hills and summiting it makes a great challenging day.
 The route is rough underfoot but the path is easy enough to follow.

 There are actually two summits of Buachaille, both of which are classified as munros: Stob Dearg and Stobe na Bròige which are connected by a ridge.